romm27/unity-visual-novel-framework/README.md

 ## Notes

-> **Note:** Creating ScriptableObjects for Backgrounds is not strictly required at this time.
+> **Note:** Creating ScriptableObjects for backgrounds is not strictly required at this time.

 # Project Setup Instructions